-

 Charitable bequest forms

-The Charities Regulator examines information relating to charitable bequests received from the Probate Office, which has a statutory mandate to supply the Charities Regulator with a report of all charitable bequests to charities in Ireland.
-Bequests to overseas charities with no activities in Ireland are not within the remit of the legislation and executors/legal personal representatives (“LPRs”) are not required to include these on the charitable bequest form.
+The Charities Regulator examines information relating to charitable bequests received from the Probate Office, which has a statutory mandate to provide the Charities Regulator with an annual report of all charitable bequests to charities in Ireland.

 One will, one form

-LPRs or solicitors acting on their behalf are required to complete a single online form entitled the ‘Charitable Bequest Form’ noting all charitable bequests in a will when lodging applications for grants where the will contains a charitable bequest.
-The form should include details of all charitable bequests including a bequest of the residue if a charity is a residuary beneficiary.
-Submitting several forms in respect of one estate will result in the forms / application being returned to you and this will delay the processing of your application.
+LPRs or solicitors acting on their behalf must complete this single form known as the ‘Charitable Bequest Form’ which includes the wording of all charitable bequests in a will.
+The completed form should contain details of all charitable bequests including a bequest of the residue if a charity is a residuary beneficiary.

 -